2013 Acura TSX Performance

 Acceleration and Power

 The four-cylinder engine receives mixed reviews from the automotive press.
-While some test drivers say that it’s loud and unrefined, some think it’s not pitifully slow, like some base engines.
-Test drivers prefer the optional V6 engine for its balance of quiet and strong performance.
+While some test drivers say that it’s loud and unrefined, some think it’s faster than some base engines.
+Most test drivers prefer the optional V6 engine for its balance of quiet refinement and strong performance.
 Both the manual and automatic transmissions receive positive evaluations for their slick shifts.

 - "The 4-cylinder sounds loud, and to some testers, unrefined, particularly as its speed rises.
 The V6 has a great performance sound and is nearly silent at cruise." -- Consumer Guide